+Today, I have a great occupational therapy trick and it uses writing on graph paper as a tool to support the spatial awareness needs.
 This graph paper handwriting tool is an easy way to teach kids how to place letters with appropriate letter spacing, letter size, and line awareness when writing.
 We’ve shared how to use graph paper for therapy including many OT goal areas in the past, but this letter spacing activity is a hit for working on letter formation and spacing.
 Try using this trick when visual motor integration is a concern or when students have difficulty with legibility in handwriting.

 This post contains affiliate links.

-How to use graph paper to help with handwriting:
+Writing on graph paper to help with handwriting:

 Use graph paper that is appropriately sized to your child’s handwriting size needs.
-There are various sizes available:

-Using the appropriately sized grids, use a highlighter to create pyramid style boxes for practicing word copying.
+1. Using the appropriately sized grids, use a highlighter to create pyramid style boxes for practicing word copying.
 For each word, create a pyramid of highlighted boxes that stack the letters so the child practices the word with increasing motor plan effort.